redstrate/redstrate.com/content/blog/kde-feb2023/index.md

 ## Post language support

-You can now select the language you're posting in!
+{{< add "feature" >}} You can now select the language you're posting in!
 You can't view a post's language or filter them from within Tokodon yet, but it's a start[^1].
 Your preferred languages (chosen through the Languages & Formats KCM if you're using KDE) is shown at the top of the list.

 ![Screenshot of the language combo box](post-lang.webp)